terrillcallum/AngularDiary/Angluar Diarys/AngularDiarys/README.md

 - Remove a diary entry
 - Search for a diary entry by content text
 - Share a diary entry with a friend

-Expectations:

-- How long you spend on this is up to you, it is not required to finish all of the “tickets”.
-We recommend 2-3 hours but this time limit is not strict.
-The goal is for us to be able to see the kind of considerations you make when writing code and how you structure a code base.
-The more you write, the easier this will be to show.
-- Either the back end must be written in .NET  (Framework / Core) OR the front end must be written in Angular (or you can use both together).
-- You may want to include a README.md with a list of improvements you would make if you had more time.
-- We recommend using version control.
-- You must include instructions on how to run the application.
-- You may code the points in any order but we recommend answering them top to bottom as this will provide the highest “value added” features first.

 ## Prerequisites